All About Schematic Design: A Closer Look

 Before an architect can present the owner with their options through schematic drawings, they must assess various aspects of the actual property site on which the structure will be built.

-Site analysis includes surveying the land, assessing environmental conditions, and ensuring that the zoning codes allow for the type of structure the client wants to build.
+Site analysis includes surveying the land, assessing environmental conditions, and ensuring that the zoning codes allow for the type of structure the client wants to build, such as commercial zoning.

 Schematic Drawings